Dynamic focus

 This case where we reload the whole page just to modify part of this page should be avoided even if it was triggered by the user, as there is a loss of context and a partial asynchronous update would be more suitable.

-- Warn, if needed, the user with a message like “Loading, please wait” and set the focus on it if there is loss of context.
+If there is no way to do asynchronous loading, you must at least:- Warn, if needed, the user with a message like “Loading, please wait” and set the focus on it if there is loss of context.

 - When reloading, put the focus on the generated content or when the content is removed put the focus on the triggering element (if it still exists after reload) or just set the focus right before the removed content.